 Hop in a Car

 Renting a car gives you the freedom to see as much of Sydney as you want while remaining completely on your own schedule.
 If you will be driving to the Opera House, there is underground parking available for a fee.

 There are also limited bike parking spaces underneath the Sydney Opera House Monumental Steps, though locks are not provided.

-As part of the Opera House’s new passenger drop-off system, taxis are able to drop off passengers at a designated area in the vicinity of the Macquarie St Gatehouse entrance.
-There is also a taxi stand on the eastern side of Macquarie St, which visitors are guided to upon leaving.
+As part of the Opera House’s passenger drop-off system, taxis are able to drop off passengers at a designated area in the vicinity of the Macquarie St. Gatehouse entrance.
+There is also a taxi stand on the eastern side of Macquarie St., which visitors are guided to upon leaving.

-There is no better way to get into the Sydney spirit than to travel by water through its iconic harbours.
+There is no better way to get into the Sydney spirit than to travel by water through its iconic harbors.

 Water taxis are a common method of travel for locals, and it’s easy to catch one directly to the Opera House.

 Taking the ferry is another option, which will give you the added bonus of seeing other sights at its stops along the way.
 Whether you’re staying in the north at Manly, the west at Parramatta or the south at Watsons Bay, ferries will travel along the Parramatta River, through Sydney Harbour, and the Pacific to get you to the Opera House.